niyiyu/FMM/README.md

 # FMM
+## General
-# This program aids at achieving a more efficient method or format while using FMM, so-called the Fast Marching Method.
+  This program aids at finding a more efficient method or format while using FMM, so-called the **Fast Marching Method**.